Investing in Others – Becoming a Mentor

 I have been very fortunate throughout my career.
 There have been incredible opportunities, risks with big rewards, and lessons learned from mistakes and failure (e.g., one of the biggest lessons learned early is that most mistakes will not kill you, and therefore you can find a way to recover from them).
-But, what I believe was most helpful were the people who saw something in me and invested in my career.
+In hindsight, I believe was has been most valuable in shaping my career are the people who saw something in me and invested in my career – my mentors.

 None of these people had to help me.
-It’s possible that they did so for their own benefit (i.e., the better I do my job the easier it is for them), but I believe they were passing along a gift.
-I was lucky have started receiving these gifts early in my career, as they have been very valuable both personally and professionally.
+It’s possible that they did so for their own benefit (i.e., the better I do my job the easier it is for them), but I believe they were passing along a valuable gift.
+I was lucky have been given these gifts early in my career as they have been invaluable both personally and professionally.

-As a mentee, you often do not recognize either the value of what you are receiving, or the effort going into providing that gift to you.
-Its only years later that you fully appreciate what others have done for you.
+As a mentee may not recognize either the value of what you are receiving, or the effort that has gone into providing that gift to you.
+It is only years later that you fully appreciate what others have done for you.

 From my perspective it all comes down to how you view people and relationships.
 Are they like commodities that are used and replaced as needed, or are they assets that can grow in value?
 I like to think that I have helped the “career portfolio” of several people – which helps ensure that business is not a zero sum game.
 Hopefully those people will do the same thing, creating leverage on those investments.